antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version_bu.md

   * Hover with your mouse over data points to show additional information.

 At the bottom of the page you can find a table with adjustable settings.
   * The expression values on the y-axis are logarithmic by default; Many settings of the graph can be adapted.
 Try out a different view of the same data with the following changes to the settings.
-Set the **Transform** option to **none**.
-Sample annotation is stored in R2 in so called tracks, for **use track** choose the *itcc_model* track that contains the information which sample belongs to which tumor type.
+Set the **Transform** option to *none*.
+Sample annotation is stored in R2 in so called "tracks", for **use track** choose the *itcc_model* track that contains the information which sample belongs to which tumor type.
 Click on **More Settings** and set the **draw legend** dropdown to *yes* and click **Adjust Settings** to obtain the graph with these adaptations.

   * Now try the gene MYCN (Click the **Go to Main** link in the left upper corner)